-In 2014/15 the fund had a good performance achieving a return on its investment portfolio of 11.8%, outperforming the benchmark of 11.4%.
-The three year return also outperformed the benchmark with the fund returning 10.7% against a benchmark of 10.0%.
-The return for 10 year continued to lag the benchmark by 0.3%.
+The fund performance was disappointing over the latest year, with the fund recording an absolute return of -1.3%, 2.4% behind the benchmark and 1.6% below the local authority average return.
+The three year return also marginally lagged behind the benchmark with the fund returning 6.2% against a benchmark of 6.3%.
+The return for 5 year and 10 year continued to lag the benchmark by 0.3% and 0.6% respectively.

-Fund Performance (One, Three and 10 Years)
+Fund Performance (One, Three, Five and 10 Years)